Arfa-Ahsan/AI-Project/README.md

 - Uses graph-based algorithms like Dijkstra's Algorithm to analyze spatial relationships between animals, measuring distances and visualizing interactions using Matplotlib.
 This helps in understanding animal positions and movements.

 ### Technologies Used
-- Computer Vision: OpenCV, Haar Cascade, YOLOv8
+- Computer Vision: OpenCV, Haar Cascade, YOLOv8.
-- Audio Processing: Librosa for reading and normalizing audio files
+- Audio Processing: Librosa for reading and normalizing audio files.
 - Visualization: Matplotlib for audio signal visualization.